Skip to main content

 The Tenant Satisfaction Measures, or TSMs, are 12 satisfaction perception measures and 10 performance measures, introduced as part of the Social Housing (Regulation) Act 2023 to collect social housing tenants’ views and help them assess the performance of their registered provider.

 The Regulator’s website provides more information on the TSMs and explains how the data is being gathered and the requirements we have met to produce these figures.
-The Regulator has now published results for 2023/2024 for all providers so it is possible to compare performance between landlords.
+The Regulator will soon outline how you can compare performance between landlords.
 Details of the survey questions can be found here.

 Our surveyor